Alondra Nelson: 2010s through present

-Nelson has written extensively about genetics, genomics, race, and racialization.
-She is co-editor with Keith Wailoo and Catherine Lee of Genetics and the Unsettled Past: The Collision of DNA, Race, and History, published in 2012.
+With co-authors, Nelson contributed chapters to, and co-edited - with Keith Wailoo and Catherine Lee - Genetics and the Unsettled Past: The Collision of DNA, Race, and History, published in 2012.

-In 2016, she published the landmark book, The Social Life of DNA: Race, Reparations, and Reconciliation After the Genome.
+In 2016, she published The Social Life of DNA: Race, Reparations, and Reconciliation After the Genome, considered to be a "landmark book" by the Washington Informer.
 Kirkus Reviews described Nelson's book about the uses of genetic ancestry testing in Black communities, as a "meticulously detailed" work that "adds another chapter to the somber history of injustice toward African-Americans, but... one in which science is enriching lives by forging new identities and connections to ancestral homelands."

 Writer Isabel Wilkerson hailed the book as the work of "one of this generation's most gifted scholars."
 The Social Life of DNA received honorable mention for the 2021 Diana Forsythe Book Award, was a finalist for the 2017 Hurston/Wright Legacy Award for Nonfiction, and was named a Favorite Book of 2016 by The Wall Street Journal.